 Transporting kitchen supplies is a breeze with our heavy-duty utility carts for restaurants and other foodservice-related businesses.
 We know how hectic and high-pressure the environments in foodservice industries can be.
 Lakeside Manufacturing provides utility carts that can keep up with you, your crew, and the demands of the trade.

 Best in Class Utility Carts for Over 75 Years

 This page is designed to be your ultimate resource when it comes to everything utility cart.
-We’ll talk about why they’re important, what makes them durable, and what to look for when considering a utility cart.
+We’ll talk about why they’re important, what makes them durable, and what to look for when considering a utility cart with wheels.
 The reality is not every cart is right for every operator, so finding the unit that speaks to challenges and goals is important.